Oracle Forms is a widely-used development tool for creating client-server applications. If you’re still using it, you’re certainly not alone.

 - They will likely be heavily involved in the conversion process – do they know that?
 Their input will be crucial for validating business requirements and explaining the actual functionality needed.
 You will have to plan multiple sessions with them to go through existing system to ensure you fully understand how the system is used, how they expect it to work, and any major features they wish existed.

 - You want to get their valuable input on what you will be proposing for modernizing business functions in the new system.
 Are they ready to move on to something new?
 Change management will be very important for buy in.
 The best thing to do is to prepare mock-ups of what you will be developing and then have them participate in meetings where you get their input on what they like and dislike as soon as possible.
 You don’t want to end up having developed half the system and then have the users criticize what has been done because they were not involved in the process.

 Do I take advantage of this project to do enhancements to the actual system?

 Yes.
 You must take advantage of this project to make enhancements.
 If you are converting your forms towards a new technology this most likely means the actual system was built years ago and therefore is in need of enhancements.
 As you are already aware, there is no “one to one” conversions when converting to a new technology.
 So, since you will be doing things differently anyway, you might as well do them with new requirements in mind.

+What is the scope of the migration project?
 Do I know which Forms are not used anymore?